 The Police Service of Northern Ireland has a positive obligation to prevent and detect crime in order to protect our communities from harm and build a safe, confident and peaceful society.
 Stop and Search is an operational tool used to prevent, detect and investigate crime as well as to bring offenders to justice.

-Police officers have a legal power to stop and search members of the public in certain circumstances, from dealing with incidents of anti-social behaviour through to countering terrorism.
+Police officers have a legal power to stop and search members of the public in certain circumstances, from dealing with the unlawful possession of controlled drugs through to countering terrorism.
 Officers will treat members of the public in keeping with the Police Service's core values of fairness, courtesy and respect.

-The Police Service recognises that stopping and searching members of the public is a significant intrusion into their lives and are committed to ensuring that all use of this activity is carried out in a lawful, proportionate, justifiable and accountable manner.
+The Police Service recognises that stopping and searching members of the public is a significant intrusion into their lives and are committed to ensuring that these powers are used in a way that’s fair, lawful, proportionate, justifiable and accountable.

-In 2020 the Police Service formed a stop and search working group focused on children and young people with a number of organisations from both the statutory and voluntary sectors.
-The aim of the group is to advise and inform the Police Service in its work to ensure stop and search powers are used in a legally compliant and appropriate manner.
+In 2020 the Police Service formed a stop and search working group focused on children and young people, with a number of organisations from both the statutory and voluntary sectors.
+This group continues to work together with the aim of advising and informing the Police Service in its work, to ensure that stop and search powers are used in a legally compliant, fair and appropriate manner.

 Officers must follow rules set out in codes of practice relating to stop and search, these outline how you should be treated and what rights you have.
 You can view this legislation here: